fsidhoum/load-test-ws/README.md

 This will start:
 - An InfluxDB container for time-series statistics collection
+- A Redis container for storing test data
+- A data-loader container that reads the CSV file and stores data in Redis
 - Multiple WebSocket load tester containers (5 in this example)
 - Each container will establish 500 connections, for a total of 2,500 connections